-Recycling is the process of turning old used materials into new ones.
-Through recycling and reusing waste, energy and raw materials are saved.
+Recycling is the process of turning used recyclable materials into new products.

 With the continuously increasing population and use of disposable products and packaging, our finite natural resources are being depleted at an alarming rate.

 Recycling is a way to help by conserving natural resources for the future.
 Let’s take a closer look at 10 benefits of recycling that make our world better!

 Current US Recycling Facts